Android-for-Python/Android-for-Python-Users/README.md

 ## Camera

-It is hard to get the [Kivy Camera widget](https://kivy.org/doc/stable/api-kivy.uix.camera.html) to work on Android, [for example](https://github.com/kivy/kivy/issues?q=is%3Aissue+is%3Aopen+camera).
-There are several 3rd party alternatives.
-Look at the [Preview widget in Camera4Kivy](https://github.com/Android-for-Python/Camera4Kivy#camera4kivy), and try its [examples](https://github.com/Android-for-Python/Camera4Kivy#tested-examples-and-platforms).
+Use the 3rd party [Preview widget in Camera4Kivy](https://github.com/Android-for-Python/Camera4Kivy#camera4kivy), and try its [examples](https://github.com/Android-for-Python/Camera4Kivy#tested-examples-and-platforms).

-Also try the [Xcamera widget](https://github.com/kivy-garden/xcamera) from the Kivy Garden, or [kivy-anderoid-camera](https://github.com/alecvn/kivy-android-camera).
-For OpenCV try [Kivy-Android-Camera](https://github.com/tibssy/Kivy-Android-Camera).
-Also there is [Color blind camera](https://github.com/inclement/colour-blind-camera) and [zbarcam](https://github.com/kivy-garden/zbarcam).
+It is also possible to use the OpenCV camera, one example is https://github.com/WikiGenius/SearchApp .

+[Kivy Camera](https://kivy.org/doc/stable/api-kivy.uix.camera.html) does not work on newer versions of Android, [for example](https://github.com/kivy/kivy/issues?q=is%3Aissue+is%3Aopen+camera).
+The same is true for is derivatives such as [Xcamera](https://github.com/kivy-garden/xcamera) from the Kivy Garden.

 ## Keyboard